BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 - See the details of a player
 - Add a player to a session
 - Remove a player from a session
+- Authenticate a player (login and register)
+- Logout a player

 ### SPA Navigation